graphql-editor/graphql-editor-cli/Readme.md

 ```sh
 $ centaur
 ```

+Available commands are:

+`init` - create new backend project compatible with stucco in js/ts.
 First it will ask you to configure your project and the source of schema.
 Next you can create resolvers for your GraphQL Schema.

+`code` - run Resolver generation.
+See below.

 ## How it works